-(e) Executive officers are as defined by Rule 3b-7 under the Securities Exchange Act of 1934 and listed in the 2022 Proxy Statement.

-(f) For 2021, minority representation for the Board of Directors is confirmed by board members and gender representation is consistent with the pronouns used in the 2022 Proxy Statement, reported as of April 2022.

-(g) U.S. and Canada diversity data are categorized per the Equal Employment Opportunity Commission's Employer Information Report EEO-1 and the Employment Equity Workforce Survey, respectively.
+- (e) Executive officers are as defined by Rule 3b-7 under the Securities Exchange Act of 1934 and listed in the 2023 Proxy Statement.
+The decrease in the percentage between 2022 and 2021 is the result of a temporary increase in the total number of executive officers while Steve Kean, CEO, transitions to his announced retirement in August 2023.
+We expect after his retirement the total number of executive officers will return to the 2021 level. - (f) For 2022, minority representation for the Board of Directors is confirmed by board members and gender representation is consistent with the pronouns used in the 2023 Proxy Statement, reported as of March 31, 2023. - (g) U.S. data is categorized per the Equal Employment Opportunity Commission's Employer Information Report EEO-1.
 Mexico is excluded, as there is no requirement to collect diversity data.
-Minority includes the number of U.S. employees who classify themselves as Asian, Black, or African American, Hispanic, or Latino, Native American, or Alaska Native, Native Hawaiian, or Pacific Islander, and "Two or more races" and the Canada employees who identified themselves as a visible minority, other than Aboriginal peoples, who are non-white in color or non-Caucasian in race, regardless of their place of birth or citizenship.

-(h) Data is captured by using an Office of Federal Contract Compliance voluntary self-identification survey.

-(i) Includes count of involuntary terminations from full-time and part-time positions.
+Minority includes the number of U.S. employees who classify themselves as Asian, Black, or African American, Hispanic, or Latino, Native American, or Alaska Native, Native Hawaiian, or Pacific Islander, and "Two or more races" and the Canada employees who identified themselves as a visible minority, other than Aboriginal peoples, who are non-white in color or non-Caucasian in race, regardless of their place of birth or citizenship. - (h) Data is captured by using an Office of Federal Contract Compliance voluntary self-identification survey. - (i) Excludes rehires and transfers to KMI employment through mergers and acquisitions. - (j) Includes count of involuntary terminations from full-time and part-time positions.
 Excludes divestitures.
-Approximately one-third of the 6% involuntary turnover percentage for 2020 includes employees who voluntarily requested and were given severance packages as part of the organizational effectiveness and efficiency program.

-(j) Percentage based on count of terminations divided by average number of full- and part-time employees.
-Excludes employees in Mexico.
+Approximately one-third of the 6% involuntary turnover percentage for 2020 includes employees who voluntarily requested and were given severance packages as part of the organizational effectiveness and efficiency program. - (k) Percentage based on count of terminations divided by average number of full- and part-time employees.
+Excludes employees in Mexico. - (1) Includes count of employee-initiated voluntary terminations from full- and part-time employment.
+Excludes retirees.